Skip to main content

 2. Implement a class inheriting from AgentAdapter.

-from atlas.agent.registry import AgentAdapter, register_adapter
+from atlas.connectors.registry import AgentAdapter, register_adapter

 from atlas.config.models import AdapterType